nareshmaharaj-consultant/aerospike_udf/README.md

 Given the default behaviour is to use UDF filtering, let's checkout the implementation.

 As mentioned previously, Filtering in this example is based on more than one bin as follows.
-If there was only 1 bin then we would not need to do much else.
+If there was only 1 bin then much of what we are x would not be required.

 ```segment            | country | product```